 mekdela maskal was born by Ethiopian and Eritrean parents who met while seeking asylum in Los Angeles, California.
-She is a journalist, firelighter, mediator, artist, land tender, and psilocybin assisted therapeutic guide in learning.
+She is an community engagement leader, journalist, prescribed firelighter, mediator, artist, and land tender.

-They work as the Engagement Director of a journalism collaboration called Covering Climate Now, a Program Director with Herban Cura, and a model with HÉLÈNE.
+They currently work as the Engagement Director of a journalism collaboration called Covering Climate Now, a model with HÉLÈNE, and a mediator, by referral.

 While living in New York City, she helped launch THE CITY’s Open Newsroom project, an initiative that brought communities and journalists together in public libraries to build trust and make reporting a more collaborative process.